-One sentence answer: The setting of expectations and promises by your business, so that customers know what they can receive with your products and services.
+In one sentence, branding is the setting of expectations and promises by your business, so that customers know what they can receive with your products and services.
 Branding can be defined as ‘who you are’ as a business, or a ‘business-to-customer promise’.

 Some will define branding as the face of your brand.
 However, branding penetrates more deeply than that.
 Branding goes through the core of your business to create a true representation of your company.
 You may say it is how you want to be seen, known and remembered.